Seventh Amendment to the United States Constitution: Judicial interpretation

 The Seventh Amendment encompasses two clauses.
-The Preservation Clause ("In Suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved") sets out the types of cases juries are required to decide, while the Re-examination Clause ("[N]o fact tried by a jury, shall be otherwise re-examined in any Court of the United States, than according to the rules of the common law.") prevents federal judges from overturning jury verdicts in certain ways.
+The Preservation Clause ("In Suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved") sets out the types of cases juries are required to decide, while the Re-examination Clause ("[N]o fact tried by a jury, shall be otherwise re-examined in any Court of the United States, than according to the rules of the common law") prevents federal judges from overturning jury verdicts in certain ways.
+The Legal Information Institute stated with respect to the Preservation Clause: "Sir William Blackstone, in his influential treatise on English common law, called the right 'the glory of the English law' and necessary for '[t]he impartial administration of justice', which, if 'entirely entrusted to the magistracy, a select body of men', would be subject 'frequently [to] an involuntary bias towards those of their own rank and dignity'."
 The amendment is generally considered one of the more straightforward amendments of the Bill of Rights.
 Scholar Charles W. Wolfram states that it has usually "been interpreted as if it were virtually a self-explanatory provision".
-According to the National Constitution Center, both times the term "common law" is used in the Seventh Amendment refers to "the law and procedure of the courts that used juries, as opposed to Equity and other courts that did not use juries."
+According to the National Constitution Center, both times the term "common law" is used in the Seventh Amendment refers to "the law and procedure of the courts that used juries, as opposed to Equity and other courts that did not use juries".

 Unlike most of the provisions of the Bill of Rights, the Seventh Amendment has never been applied to the states.
 The Supreme Court stated in Walker v.
 Sauvinet (1875), Minneapolis & St. Louis Railroad v.
 Bombolis (1916) and Hardware Dealers' Mut.
 Fire Ins.
 Co. of Wisconsin v.
 Glidden Co.
 (1931) that states were not required to provide jury trials in civil cases.
 Nonetheless, most states voluntarily guarantee the right to a civil jury trial, and they must do so in certain state court cases that are decided under federal law.